CDCgov/MIRA/pkgdown/index.md

 Key features:

-- Able to run large data sets without the need for subsampling
+- Able to run large data sets without the need for subsampling.
-- HTML reports
+- HTML reports.

-To run MIRA-NF you can get started [here](https://github.com/CDCgov/MIRA-NF).
+### To run MIRA-NF you can get started by cloning the [MIRA-NF Repo](https://github.com/CDCgov/MIRA-NF)!

 <hr>